 An interesting thing is happening in the 21st-century workplace: The more technology we have in this digital age, the more we automate tasks and trust machines to take over duties, and the more we realize the importance of emotions; more specifically, the more we recognize the importance of emotional intelligence.

 Emotional intelligence is our ability to recognize emotions in ourselves and others, to understand their effects, and to use that knowledge to guide our thoughts and behaviors.
 Because emotionally intelligent people tend to get along better with others and be more empathetic and compassionate, they are likely to be more successful compared to their counterparts.
 And that makes emotional intelligence something worth learning more about.

 What is Emotional Intelligence?

 If emotional intelligence sounds like an oxymoron to you, that’s understandable.
 We tend to think of our emotions and our intelligence as two separate things.
 But put them together as emotional intelligence, and it’s essentially a different way to be smart because it’s “the capacity to be aware of, control, and express one's emotions, and to handle interpersonal relationships judiciously and empathetically” according to the dictionary definition.
 The term was made popular by psychologist Daniel Goleman in his book Emotional Intelligence: Why It Can Matter More Than IQ, in which he redefines what it is to be smart.
-In the book, Goleman lays out five components of emotional intelligence:
+In the book, Goleman lays out seven components of emotional intelligence.